Chiral topological superconductivity in twisted bilayer and double bilayer graphene: Summary and Conclusions

 \subsection{Acknowledgments}

 T.N. thanks Snehasish Nandy, Sanjib Das and Lucas Baldo for useful discussions on tBLG.
 T.N. acknowledges the NFSG “NFSG/HYD/2023/H0911” from BITS Pilani.
-K.B. and A.S. acknowledge SAMKHYA: High-Performance Computing Facility provided by Institute of Physics, Bhubaneswar, for numerical computations.
+K.B. and A.S. acknowledge SAMKHYA: High-Performance Computing Facility provided by Institute of Physics, Bhubaneswar, and the two workstations provided by the Institute of Physics, Bhubaneswar from the DAE APEX project for numerical computations.